wshi9124/wshi9124/README.md

 ## Hi, Im Willie 👋

 ## Featured Projects
-**BK Fish Market**- E-Commerce site based on the needs and demands of a real client to promote their business.
+**BK Fish Market**- e-commerce site based on the needs and demands of a real client to promote their business.
 It includes both a user side to purchase products and an admin interface to edit, add, and deactivate products.
 ######
 [Github Link](https://github.com/wshi9124/BK-Fish-Market) | [Deployed Link](http://54.152.24.233:4000/home)